There are separate run and job execution requirements for Jenkins installations.

 Modern Jenkins versions have the following Java requirements:

-Java 8 is the ONLY currently supported runtime environment, both 32-bit and 64-bit versions are supported
+Java 8 runtime environments, both 32-bit and 64-bit versions are supported

 Older versions of Java are not supported

 Java 9 and Java 10 are not supported

 Java 12 is not supported

 These requirements apply to all components of the Jenkins system including Jenkins master, all types of agents, CLI clients, and other components.